 Potato, Quinoa, and Cumin Hash Browns

-During a trip to New York, the CHOW food editors brunched at Public and noshed on this delicious take on hash browns.
+During a long-ago trip to New York, former Chowhound food editors brunched at (now-closed) Public and noshed on this delicious take on hash browns.
 Chef Brad Farmerie was kind enough to part with the recipe.

 Pair with our Bloody Mary recipe for an incredible hangover cure.